Skip to main content

 Your employer’s obligations

-In some cases, there are risks that are impossible to avoid at work.
-If this is the case, your employer must adjust your working conditions or hours of work.
-If this is not possible they must provide you with alternative work.
+If this is the case, your employer must adjust your working conditions or your hours.
+If this is not possible they must give you other work.

 If your employer cannot find suitable work for you to do, they must grant you health and safety leave.